HyOsori/DongMunYeol/README.md

 # DongMunYeol : Osori's private room checking system

 ## Overview
 - This project is designed to solve how to check whether Osori's private room is open.
-By considering feature of room, we divide soulution into 3 steps.
+By considering feature of room, we divide solution into 3 steps.
 Each step is being implemented, and we will decide which step is the most accurate and simplest solution.

 ## Specification
 ### Arduino & Board